bean5/docker.linux-flavors/README.md

 ## Notes

-I used pinned versions of the distributions, but you can easily just use `:latest` tags.

 Yes, you could just use vanilla docker-commands, but between learning and applying, you have a sandbox in `compose.yml` for storing your knowledge.
 For example, you can update the file to encode updates to run, favorite packages, etc. The sandbox is yours to enjoy.

 ## Contributions